-EMPLOYMENT 43

-Transfers 43

-Ending contractual obligations 43

-Welfare obligations 44

-Young athletes 44

-Club and country representation 45

-Selection and eligibility 45
+Transfers Ending contractual obligations Welfare obligations Young athletes Club and country representation Selection and eligibility

-TAXATION 46

-Key issues 46

-UPDATE AND TRENDS 46

-Key developments of the past year 46

 1 What is the regulatory governance structure in professional sport in your jurisdiction?

 The Japan Sports Agency exists as an administrative agency that oversees Japanese sports in general.